longpdo/longpdo.github.io/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Fork the repository [Neumorphism](https://github.com/longpdo/neumorphism) and refer to the [README](https://github.com/longpdo/neumorphism/blob/master/README.md) for more.
+Fork the repository [Neumorphism](https://github.com/longpdo/neumorphism) and then refer to the [README](https://github.com/longpdo/neumorphism/blob/master/README.md) for more.

 <!-- LICENSE -->
 ## License